jasongodev/meganz-version-tracker/README.md

 The only workaround is to download the installers and check the version numbers.

 This repository automates this procedure using GitHub Workflow and makes the version numbers publicly available.

+## Disclaimer
+- I am not employed, not hired, has not received any funds, nor connected with MEGA, Scoop, or Chocolatey.
+I do this voluntarily.
+- I do use MEGA as a paid subscriber.
+- I sponsor Scoop via GitHub.